To start configuring the monitor, complete the following:

 1 minute, which means that every minute, the monitor queries the selected data over the selected evaluation window and compares the aggregated value against the defined thresholds.

-Evaluation frequencies depend on the evaluation window that is being used.
+By default, evaluation frequencies depend on the evaluation window that is used.
 A longer window results in lower evaluation frequencies.
-The table below illustrates how the evaluation frequency is controlled by larger time windows:
+The following table illustrates how the evaluation frequency is controlled by larger time windows:

 |Evaluation Window Ranges||Evaluation Frequency|